-Knowledge Management is a never-ending process; continuous development in your organisation means the knowledge base must be constantly updated with new information.
-It’s important to regularly measure the health of your knowledge base.
-How do you do this?
+Knowledge Management is a never-ending process; continuous development in your organization means the knowledge base must be constantly updated with new information.

-Keeping a healthy Knowledge Base
+How to maintain a healthy Knowledge Base?

 Let’s take TOPdesk as an example.
 I work at Support here as a technical product consultant, and this is how we do these kind of assessments of the knowledge base.